-The following letter comes from Marlon Brando and is addressed to George Cukor.
-Brando apologises to Cukor for having missed their meeting to discuss "Pal Joey".
+In the following letter from Marlon Brando to George Cukor, Brando apologises for having missed their meeting to discuss "Pal Joey".
 Furthermore, he says he was "unpleasantly surprised" that the apology he had sent for missing the meeting came back.
-The letter is undated, but according to an article by Emanuel Levy Marlon Brando and George Cukor met on 4 May 1954 to discuss the film (click here to read the article and why Cukor didn't direct "Pal Joey" after all).
+The letter is undated, but according to an article by Emanuel Levy Brando and Cukor met on 4 May 1954 to discuss the film (click here to read the article and why Cukor didn't direct "Pal Joey" after all).
 Brando's letter, which is full of misspellings, was possibly written around the same time.

 Source: bonhams/ image reproduced with permission